 We may not be able to remove all forms of stress in life, but we can try to control how we perceive that stress and how we respond to it.
 Controlling your thoughts and the way you react to things are paramount.
 Belly breathing and mindfulness are great techniques to combat stress responses.
 Here are other important things to consider:

-- A low sugar and low processed food diet (gluten free is best) in order to avoid spikes in insulin and other hormones
+- A low refined sugar and low processed food diet (gluten free is best) in order to avoid spikes in insulin and other hormones.
+I do not recommend a no carb or excessively low carb diet, this is actually taxing to the adrenal glands.

 - Elimination of caffeine during the healing phase or no more than one small serving (must be before 10am)